Personal financial planning paves the road to success

 Savology’s own market research found that people with a written financial plan are two and a half times more likely to save enough money for retirement.
 You have to know better, in order to do better.
 A written financial plan helps individuals to know better so that they can start to do better.

-Here are a few available options that can help you create your financial plan.
+If you’re not exactly sure how to start your financial planning journey, here are a few available options that can help you create your financial plan.

 - I Will Teach You To Be Rich – Ramit Sethi